 It is interesting the OGR converter, which can convert layers between different formats such as shp, dgn, gpx, gml, csv, kml, mapinfo, as well as spatial BD via ODBC, MySQL, PostgreSQL, among others.

 Of the best: dxf to shp and kml to dxf, basic but not done by other payment programs.

-Basic functions, like other tools, you can create spatial bookmarks, groups of layers, layers have minimum and maximum zoom control, easy to add coordinate systems and projection; in case of shp layers, if they have prj, Qgis rescues this information.
-A lot of processes include progress bar, which we think is very good.
+Basic functionsLike other tools, you can create spatial bookmarks, groups of layers, the layers have minimum and maximum zoom control, ease of adding coordinate systems and projection; in case of shp layers, if they have prj, Qgis rescues this information.
+A lot of processes include a progress bar, which we think is very good.

-It is very interesting how the attributes of the objects are configured, since in the same panel there are tabs for general properties, symbology, metadata, labels, actions and tabular attributes; everything can be saved as a .qml style and loaded to apply it to other layers.
-This table is also floating and you can adjust its width and height to taste.
+It is very interesting how the attributes of the objects are configured, because in the same panel there are tabs for general properties, symbology, metadata, labels, actions and tabular attributes; everything can be saved as a .qml style and loaded to apply to other layers.
+Also this table is floating and its width and height can be adjusted to taste.
 Even this panel and others can be opened as a separate application.

 It also calls attention to features that seem simple but that have a great utility, such as the measurement of continuous distances, reflected in a tabular panel, which includes the distance of each segment.